-The Humane Society of Utah knows that you have questions about how to adopt, what to do when you find a stray animal and other services that the clinic offers.
+The Humane Society of Utah (HSU) knows that you have questions about how to adopt, what to do when you find a stray animal, clinic services and other programs that the HSU offers.
 Learn more in our Frequently Asked Questions section.

-- What is the Mission Statement of the Humane Society of Utah?
+- What is the Mission Statement of the Humane Society of Utah (HSU)?

 - How many pets do you place into new homes?